 Q: When does it become ideal for a chain to start thinking about doing a master distribution agreement?

 In short, you should do a master distributor agreement as soon as possible.
-Basically, the moment possible.
 Basically, the moment an account is big enough to command the attention of multiple distributors it is the ideal time to start negotiating a master distribution agreement.

 The rule of thumb is if a restaurant or food service chain has a regional and/or national presence, it should be behaving like a chain with regional and/or national authority.
 The chain should be buying at the very least on an honorable cost plus percent markup agreement, and it should be negotiating special pricing on its most important value added items.
-For example, a burger
+For example, a burger chain would be focused on fries, hamburgers and butter.
+As a unit of measure, most of large broadliners like Sysco consider a 5 unit chain and above a chain account.